EdenShapiro/Tweeter/twitter_readme.md

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- [ ] Added accessory view to textview, like the real Twitter app
+- [ ] Changes color to red when fewer than 20 chars left

+- [ ] Edited the cursor position in the textview, like the real Twitter app
+- [ ] Changed font to Helvetica Neue

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):